-Martin Prado hit a three-run home run to key a five-run third inning, Paul Goldschmidt hit his 30th home run and Trevor Cahill came off the disabled list to earn his first victory since May 17 as the Arizona Diamondbacks beat the Pittsburgh Pirates, 15-5, on Saturday at PNC Park.
+Martin Prado hit a three-run homer to key a five-run third inning, Paul Goldschmidt belted his 30th home run and Trevor Cahill came off the disabled list to post his first victory since May 17 as the Arizona Diamondbacks beat the Pittsburgh Pirates 15-5 on Saturday at PNC Park.

 In his previous eight starts, Cahill went 0-6 with a 7.91 ERA.

 Cahill got plenty of run support as Arizona pounded out 20 hits.
-Prado had four hits, Goldschmidt and Didi Gregorius each had three hits while A.J.
-Pollock, Aaron Hill, Wil Nieves and Gerardo Parra had two hits.
+Prado had four hits, Goldschmidt and Didi Gregorius each had three and A.J.
+Pollock, Aaron Hill, Wil Nieves and Gerardo Parra added two each.
 Nieves drove in three runs.

-Goldschmidt's three-run home run in the ninth was his 30th of the season, tying him for the NL lead with Pedro Alvarez, who hit his 30th in the third inning.
+Goldschmidt's three-run homer in the ninth was his 30th home run of the season, tying him for the National League lead with Pedro Alvarez, who hit his 30th in the third inning.